Geoff-Walker/fem-time-tracking_json/README-template.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Switch between viewing Daily, Weekly, and Monthly stats
+- Switch between viewing Daily, Weekly, and Monthly stats using JSON data

 ### Screenshot